keelimeguy/checkers-ai/README.txt

 CSE4705 - Final: Checkers Learner

+Learning Method:
+- Least mean square algorithm?
+- ?

 Organization:
 - checkers_player.py has the code which runs the player with certain evaluation and state searching functions
       - this is the file which should be considered the most while writing other code which plays checkers, with added learning algorithms perhaps
       - can also provide statistics and visual representation of completed games
 - checkers.py has the code to represent and control a checkers game played with the server
       - requires bitboard_32_state.py, the checkers board state, which is a python wrapper for checkers32.c
             - checkers32.c is the higher level representation of the base bitboards in c
-            - checkers32_calc.c is provides helpful computational functions so that checkers32.c may work
+            - checkers32_calc.c provides helpful computational functions so that checkers32.c may work
       - requires sam_server.py, the server protocol interface, which is a python wrapper for mysockets.c
             - mysockets.c provides the interfacing and protocol for communicating with the server (through sockets library)